defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 compromised, the attacker learns exactly which transactions belong to the wallet.

-When addresses are kept secret, the design also has forward-security and backward-security properties, discussed below, which further limit the effects of any server compromise that is detected and corrected.
+When addresses are kept secret, the design also lets wallets granularly delegate detection authority, i.e. only grant detection authority for certain days, which further limits the effects of any server compromise that is detected and corrected.

 Although the performance-optimized protocol intentionally trades-off privacy and adds a dependency on "1-of-2" trusted servers for the sake of performance, its